1.2 Assessment Procedure

 Every assessment, including young carer, parent carer and non-parent carer assessments, should draw together relevant information gathered from the child and their family and from relevant practitioners including teachers and school staff, early years workers, health practitioners, the police and adult social care.
 Where a child has been looked after and has returned home, information from previous assessments and case records should also be reviewed.

-See the Assessment Framework in Working Together 2018.
+See the Assessment Framework in Working Together to Safeguard Children.

 Developing a clear analysis